Updated on November 18, 2019.

-With less than a week until Christmas, and many area college students already back home for the holidays, it’s time to get out and enjoy the magic of the season before it passes us by.
-For many, loading up into the family car to view holiday lights displays is a Christmas tradition enjoyed by family members both young and old . . . and even our furry friends.
+If you've been to any of the area retailers or taken a drive around town, it would be hard not to notice Christmas is upon us.
+For many, loading up in the car together to view holiday lights displays is a Christmas tradition enjoyed by family members both young and old . . . and even our furry friends.

 As Kansas City’s local PEO for more than 30 years, we know a thing or two about the top holiday spots in the metro.
 Here are 11 of our favorite places to view dazzling Christmas lights across Kansas City.